rehtropsmb/SMB2PracticeMod/docs/features/tools/savestates.md

 To frame advance, hold down either L or R. Next, create a savestate with X but continue to hold down either L or R. You will now be in frame advance mode and the game will be frozen as long as you continue to hold L or R. By pressing X, you will now advance one frame at a time.

-There are 8 available savestate slots.
-Although it's extremely unlikely, the game may not have enough memory to create a savestate when several of the slots are filled with states on stages with many stage objects or animations.
-(An example of a stage that can cause this issue is E15 Kirigami from the custom pack Level Jams Season 6.
-This stage has more than 200 bananas).

 |Key|Binding|
 |-|-|
 |X|Create Savestate in current slot|